danieltuveson/del/README.md

 ## Things I've done right

 ### VM implementation
 The VM is less than 300 lines of code (as of writing this).
-Everything in there does something that's absolutely necessary and uses a memory / speed efficient implmentation to do so.
+Everything in there does something that's absolutely necessary and uses a memory / speed efficient implementation to do so.
 Calculations are done on the stack, local variables are stored in locals, and longer duration variables are stored in the heap.
 Most of the code is just a loop and a big switch statement on the opcodes.
 Accesses to the stack, heap, and locals only will involve indexing into their respective arrays and bumping a few counters.
 It's still not completely finished, but I think the overall design is really solid.

 ## A brief summary of my crimes

 ### Overuse of linked lists
 I'm using linked lists basically everywhere in the parser, even though an array based list would likely be faster.
 My (maybe bad) justification for this is that at some point I want to switch the parser to use an bump allocator, and the reallocation that happens in an array list would gobble up memory.
-I also probably could be using a singlely linked list that just stores its head to avoid doing the weird "reset head" thing.
+I also probably could be using a singly linked list that just stores its head to avoid doing the weird "reset head" thing.
 But it works, so I'm leaving it for now.

 ### Global variable for the AST
 I don't really like that I'm using a global variable for the AST, but I couldn't figure out how to return something from yyparse in bison.
 I have spent far more of my life trying to learn flex / bison than I would like, so until I decide to waste more of my time reading the terrible bison documentation, I'm leaving it this way.
 I hate bison, but I have realized that I hate hand-writing a parser much more.